-UNIVERSITY DIR ECTORIES 88 McClamroch Circle • Chapel Hill, NC 27514 • 1-800-743-5556 great as in some halls, but section unity is very strong.'

-Seetch went on to say that

-this individual section pride

-creates a kind of overall

-Resident assistant Brett

-Galley sums up this feeling of

-Flanner, saying, "Contrary to

-the stereotypical belief that

-big dorms are loosely jointed,

-I feel that strong section unity

-carries over to a larger dorm

-According to residents, this

-close sense of family in the

-thing no resident would, or

-community spirit."

-Students receive Cocks celebrate last days at Flanner "Overall dorm unity [in Flanner] probably isn't as By JOE STARK

-News Writer

-As the semester wears down, most are thinking of finals, summer endeavors, or selling that "almost new" couch with no "noticeable" stains or holes, but on North Quad, students are honoring Flanner Tower's finest hour.
+NIVERSITY DIRECTORIES 88 McClamroch Circle • Chapel Hill, NC 27514 • 1-800-743-5556 Cocks celebrate last days at Flanner News Writer As the semester wears down, most are thinking of finals, summer endeavors, or selling that "almost new" couch with no "noticeable" stains or holes, but on North Quad, students are honoring Flanner Tower's finest hour.
 After opening in 1969 alongside Grace Hall, the Tower of the 'Cocks and Graceland turned North Quad into what residents call the envy of the campus.

-Last year was the final year and O'Neill, and after this spring. year, Flannerites are moving into Siegfried and Knott.
+Last year was the final year of the Lightning, with Grace Flanner residents recognize the dorm's "finest hour" as sections and throughout the residents moving to Keough they plan to leave the building for the final time this dorm is reinforced by someand O'Neill, and after this spring. year, Flannerites are moving into Siegfried and Knott.
 Flanner has never been a very well understood dorm.
 People can comprehend 200 Dawgs painting their faces, singing their requiem, and passing out flowers.
 It is not difficult to come to expect 10 "Naughty by Nature" signs hanging outside Cavanaugh.

-But it is difficult for most students to see any dorm unity at all at Flanner

 "At the beginning of the year I was disappointed in the lack of dorm chanting, marching, etc." says freshmen Chris Myers.
-"But then I discovered that Flanner is the best dorm on campus, hands down.'

-According to Flanner men, it's what's on the inside that counts.
-Too Keller, a resident of Flanner for four years and now an assistant rector, has experienced five years as a 'Cock.
-When asked what makes Flanner special, he talked about section unity.
-"The way the building is set up makes your section your own little fraternity," he said.
+"But then I discovered that Flanner is the According to Flanner men, it's what's on the inside Too Keller, a resident of Flanner for four years and now an assistant rector, has expe- "The way the building is set up makes your section your own little fraternity," he said.
 The building is divided into 20 sections, each with about 27 members.
-The isolation of each section causes a close knit family atmosphere.
-Father Bill Seetch, the rector of Flanner, said of dorm unity, of the Lightning, with Grace Flanner residents recognize the dorm's "finest hour" as sections and throughout the residents moving to Keough they plan to leave the building for the final time this dorm is reinforced by somecould, explain.
+The isolation of each section causes a Father Bill Seetch, the rector of